 Find gratitude.
 What do you love about your job?

-Suddenly overwhelmed by the sense that I was spending my days in torture, wasting my life away, I turned to gratitude.
+Suddenly overwhelmed by the sense that I was wasting my life away, I turned to gratitude.
 When I shifted my focus in this way, I started noticing opportunities.
 Everything from an open seat near natural light, to an invitation to talk with coworkers about mental health.

 Ultimately, I did leave that job.
-But I was able to feel good in the interim.
+And I was able to feel good in the interim.
 Plus, I left with a more realistic view of what I was leaving, and what I was genuinely grateful for.
 The result?
-No bridges burned!
+No bridges burned.

 You have a clear vision of what you want from your career.
 You know the next step to take towards that vision, and it’s a step you simply can’t take while working this job.
 You’re not resentful towards the people you work with; you’re too busy focused on the horizon.
 You can’t hardly wait to get moving on this next life chapter!

 Congrats!
-Sounds like it’s time to move on.
+Sounds like it might be time to move on.
 During this transition, be generous in your communications both at work and at home.